 This constitutes a true emergency.
 You should power down the furnace, evacuate your home immediately, then call for help.

-Visible Smoke or the Smell of Burning Parts
+Visible Smoke or Burning Smells from Your Furnace

 The other potential safety hazard a furnace poses is a fire.
 Although this is another rare situation, it’s possible with a gas, oil, or electric furnace.